jcaillon/valet/docs/content/_index.md

     link="#create-a-command"
     icon="terminal"
     title="Turn your scripts into commands"
-    subtitle="Valet enables you to easily create **commands** that can take arguments and/or options automatically parsed by the Valet.
+    subtitle="Valet enables you to easily create **commands** and parses its arguments and/or options automatically.
 Exceptions are gracefully handled with the error stack printed to the user."
   >}}
   {{< card
     link="#an-interactive-menu"
     icon="cursor-click"
     title="Interactively execute your commands"
-    subtitle="Find all your commands in a convenient menu with fuzzy finding capabilities.
-Get prompted for missing arguments or options to make your commands easy to use."
+    subtitle="Find all your commands in a convenient menu with fuzzy finding capabilities."
   >}}
   {{< card
     link="./docs/new-extensions/"